arpesam/react-get-hired/README.md

 ## About this project
+First of all, please read Changelog to see what I'm doing and what are going to be the next steps.

 This project was created to help those who were fired from their jobs because of Covid-19.
 The idea is to list jobs in various areas, so that people can easily consult these vacancies and relocate.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).